Introduction

 Actions:

-Instance detail view with complete information: The detail view of a single TYPO3 instance provides comprehensive information about all relevant system parameters.
-It displays the TYPO3 core version and installation type (Classic/Composer), PHP version and server configuration, all installed extensions with their version numbers, security status of each extension, server warnings and errors, as well as the timestamp of the last synchronisation.
-This view serves as the central information source for all maintenance-relevant data of an instance.
+Instance detail view with complete information: The detail view of a single TYPO3 instance covers every relevant system parameter: the TYPO3 core version and installation type (Classic/Composer), PHP version and server configuration, all installed extensions with their version numbers, the security status of each extension, server warnings and errors, and the timestamp of the last synchronisation.
+It is the single source of truth for everything you need to maintain an instance.

-Extension detail view: This view shows detailed information on all installed extensions of a TYPO3 instance.
-For each extension, the extension key, currently installed version, available updates, security status (secure/insecure), and dependencies are displayed.
-Particularly important is the highlighting of extensions with known security vulnerabilities or available security updates.
-The tabular presentation allows for a quick overview of the maintenance needs at the extension level.
+Extension detail view: This view lists every installed extension on a TYPO3 instance.
+For each one it shows the extension key, the currently installed version, any available updates, the security status (secure/insecure) and its dependencies.
+Extensions with known security vulnerabilities or pending security updates are highlighted, and the tabular layout gives you a quick read on what needs attention at the extension level.

 Integration: T3 Monitoring + TYPO3 Updater